fabianmoor/Cat-Alarm/readme.md

 - `ujson` - JSON handling for data formatting

 **Setup steps:**
-1. Install MicroPython firmware on Raspberry Pi Pico WH
+1. Flash MicroPython firmware on Raspberry Pi Pico WH
+   - Download the latest MicroPython firmware from the [official website](https://micropython.org/download/rp2-pico-w/)
+   - Connect the Pico WH to your computer while holding the BOOTSEL button
+   - Copy the firmware file to the Pico's mounted drive
 2. Configure NeoVim with MicroPython support
+    - Install the `nvim-micropython` plugin for NeoVim
 3. Set up file transfer method (ampy or Thonny)
+   - Use `ampy` to transfer files to the Pico WH
+    - Install `ampy` via pip: `pip install adafruit-ampy`

 ## Putting Everything Together